ahaggqvist/Uroskur/README.md

     docker pull ahaggqvist/uroskur:latest

 ## Database
-If you are not running the migrations from scratch to create the database you can download an empty database **uroskur.db**.
+If you are not running the migrations from scratch to create the database you can download an empty database **uroskur.db** that is included.